 Interpreters translate information from one spoken language into another.
 They help people who do not know both languages communicate with each other.
-Translators convert information from one written language into another.
+The duties of an interpreter include the following:

 Both interpreters and translators must convey information quickly and accurately.
 They must capture subtleties like the tone of the message.
 The goal is for the translation to be as close to the original language as possible.

 The highest-paid interpreters and translators typically work for professional, scientific, and technical services (with an average salary of $52,060 per year) and the government (with an average salary of $50,880 per year).
 The healthcare and educational services sectors pay interpreters/translators the least at $46,220 and $43,380 per year, respectively.
 Here are the latest numbers according to the Bureau of Labor Statistics:

 - Bottom 10% Annual Salary: $27,230

 Education, Training, and Certification